lg2de/SimpleAccounting/README.md

 The name says it all.
 The software is as simple as possible.

 It probably does not follow all rules and laws of double-entry accounting, e.g. the software does not protect accounting entries from changes.
+Instead it is explicitly possible to change existing entries.
 The data is stored in readable XML format and can be changed manually.

 The software focuses on journal and balance sheet reporting.